 The past few years have been quite the doozy for screenwriter Anthony McCarten.
-Following a Best Adapted Screenplay nomination for The Theory of Everything in 2014, McCarten wrote Darkest Hour (2017), Bohemian Rhapsody (2018), and this year’s Oscar-nominated The Two Popes.
+Following a Best Adapted Screenplay nomination for The Theory of Everything in 2014, McCarten wrote Darkest Hour (2017), Bohemian Rhapsody (2018), and the 2020 Oscar-nominated The Two Popes.

 McCarten recently stopped by The Filmmakers Podcast where he talked about his process, his recent success, and the way he approaches writing about real-life people.
 Below are a few insightful tips taken from the conversation.

 1. Don’t take inspiration for granted.

 Inspiration can arise in the unlikeliest of moments as McCarten found during one vacation day in Rome.
 One thought led to another and McCarten knew he had to jump on his idea, which led to the writing of The Two Popes.
 “Winding back the clock about four years ago, I happened to be in Rome on a vacation, found myself in St. Peter’s Square,” he remembers.
 “And as fate should have it… Pope Francis was giving an open-air Mass… and having been raised Catholic in quite an intensely Catholic family, I knew about the other Pope, as well, the German Pope, the Shadow Pope, who had done the unthinkable and resigned in 2013.
 And the question sprang into my mind: 'when was the last time a Pope resigned?'...
 So I Googled it...
 And it was one of those … 'holy shit' moments, where you go, 'okay there must be a story here because the number that came up was 700 years.
 700 years since a Pope resigned.'
 And I thought, 'why would the most traditional Pope of the modern era… have done the most untraditional thing imaginable and resigned?'”

 2. Turning real life into drama with a capital D.